pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 You can easily identify intermediate operations; they always return a new stream.
 This allows the operations to be connected.

-For example:
 ```java
 Stream<String> s = Stream.of("m", "k", "c", "t")
     .sorted()
     .limit(3)
 ```

-An important feature of intermediate operations is that they don't process the elements until a terminal operation is invoked, in other words, they're lazy.
+An important feature of intermediate operations is that they don't process the elements until a terminal operation is invoked; in other words, they're lazy.

 Intermediate operations are further divided into stateless and stateful operations.

-Stateless operations retain no state from previously elements when processing a new element so each can be processed independently of operations on other elements.
+**Stateless** operations retain no state from previously elements when processing a new element so each can be processed independently of operations on other elements.

 Some examples are:
-- `Stream<T> filter(Predicate<? super T> predicate)`.
-Returns a stream of elements that match the given predicate.
+- `Stream<T> filter(Predicate<? super T> predicate)`
+    - Returns a stream of elements that match the given predicate.
-- `<R> Stream<R> flatMap(Function<? super T,? extends Stream<? extends R>> mapper)`.
-Returns a stream with the content produced by applying the provided mapping function to each element.
+- `<R> Stream<R> flatMap(Function<? super T,? extends Stream<? extends R>> mapper)`
+    - Returns a stream with the content produced by applying the provided mapping function to each element.
 There are versions for `int`, `long` and `double` also.
-- `<R> Stream<R> map(Function<? super T,? extends R> mapper)`.
-Returns a stream consisting of the results of applying the given function to the elements of this stream.
+- `<R> Stream<R> map(Function<? super T,? extends R> mapper)`
+    - Returns a stream consisting of the results of applying the given function to the elements of this stream.
 There are versions for `int`, `long` and `double` also.
-- `Stream<T> peek(Consumer<? super T> action)`.
-Returns a stream with the elements of this stream, performing the provided action on each element.
+- `Stream<T> peek(Consumer<? super T> action)`
+    - Returns a stream with the elements of this stream, performing the provided action on each element.

-Stateful operations, such as distinct and sorted, may incorporate state from previously seen elements when processing new elements.
+**Stateful** operations, such as distinct and sorted, may incorporate state from previously seen elements when processing new elements.

 Some examples are: